omustafa1994/sparta-project-1/README.md

 # sparta-project-1

 ### Description
 This game is a remake of flappy bird using javascript and canvas.
 It consists of two pages, the first a main menu which when prompt will start up the main game.
-Here the user must press the up arrow and navigate throught the pipes avoiding them at all cost in order to achieve a high score.
+Here the user must press the space-bar and navigate through the pipes whilst avoiding them at all cost in order to achieve a high score.
+Can you reach a score of 8?

 ### Languages used
 * Javascript
 * HTML
-* CSS

 ### How to download
 1. Clone the Git repo
 2. Open the files and run index.html file
 3. You will now be able to play the game!

-#### You can view the page here: https://omustafa1994.github.io/sparta-project-test/
+#### You can view the page here: https://omustafa1994.github.io/sparta-project-1/pages/main.html

 ### Challenges (you can include images and code block here)
 1. Difficulty to center the image and canvas with overlap